Wintry conditions can be hard on your vehicle. Prepare for the cold season with a few easy winter car checks.

 There are numerous garages offering a free winter car check, or a more thorough one that you have to pay for.
 It could be worth paying for one of these if you want total peace of mind that your car is prepared for winter, but you can also do a lot of common winter car checks yourself.

 In this guide we’ll tell you what you should check and how to do it.
-And whether you should treat your car to a hat and some gloves.
+And whether you should treat your car to a hat and scarf.

 Why should I check my car in the winter?